MJWeldy/BirdNET_transfer_learning/README.md

         The arguments are the model version number and the path to the audio data

 To train a new classifier
-    create a folder at 'data/foreground' and 'data/background' and populate those folders with audio following the instructions found in the scaper tutorial https://scaper.readthedocs.io/en/latest/tutorial.html
+    create folders at 'data/foreground' and 'data/background' and populate those folders with audio following the instructions found in the scaper tutorial https://scaper.readthedocs.io/en/latest/tutorial.html

 Then use poetry to run 'train_classifier.py'
     poetry run train_classifier.py 2500 128 v_0
     The arguments define the number of simulation steps, the number of samples per simulation step, and the version of the model to save.